 BABIES CLASSES - a very special and important time for you and your child.

-By Emma Hart, Head Of Teaching – Mini Maestros
+By Emma Hart, Former Head Of Teaching – Mini Maestros

 Mini Maestros babies’ classes nurture the innate love of music that babies are born with.
 This makes those classes one of the most important parts of our program.
 They create a very special time as adults and babies delight in the joy of music making together.
 They focus on reinforcing the special bond between baby and carer in a fun, caring and playful environment, whilst supporting and extending the vital stages of development.